America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 When Disease Strikes Young

-Chronic and/or degenerative illness which compels retirement earlier than anticipated due to health challenges often happens.
+Chronic and/or degenerative illness, which compels retirement earlier than anticipated due to health challenges, often happens.
 I see it frequently in my practice.
-Early on-set cognitive and physical declines will dramatically change a person’s/couple’s future.
+Early-onset cognitive and physical declines will dramatically change a person’s/couple’s future.
 Disability planning now becomes critical for those individuals.
-A disability life care plan for individuals in their 40’s and 50’s and 60’s should be done with full consideration of the projected life expectancy still ahead of the person at their present younger age which will (generally) leave them with less income and savings to meet existing family expenses and future care costs.
-Some individuals with chronic disease have normal or close to normal life expectancies.
+A disability life care plan for individuals in their 40s, 50s, and 60’s should be done with full consideration of the projected life expectancy still ahead of the person at their present younger age, which will (generally) leave them with less income and savings to meet existing family expenses and future care costs.
+Some individuals with chronic disease have normal or near-normal life expectancies.

 Getting Divorced When You’re Old(er)

-The divorce rate for Americans over the age 65 has exploded.
-Fully one out every four people experiencing divorce in the United States is 50 or older, and nearly 1- 10 is 65 or older.
-More than half of these divorces are to couples in first marriages.
+The divorce rate for Americans over the age of 65 has exploded.
+Fully one out of every four people experiencing divorce in the United States is 50 or older, and nearly 1 in 10 is 65 or older.
+More than half of these divorces are of couples in their first marriage.
 Many of these divorces are between couples married for more than 20 years.

 I have generally assumed (apparently incorrectly) that any couple married for 30 + years is unlikely to divorce.
 But the statistics tell a different reality.
 There is a real risk of getting divorced later in life.